Neck Pain While Stretching? Why?

 All tissue in the body can become stiffer when not used to its full and normal capacity.
 Simply, if we don't use it we lose it.

-When we move our head around looking to the right and left and up and down the many joints big and small need to be freely moving on themselves as well as the several layers of muscles and tendons lengthening and shortening.
-Many things can create a reduction in range of motion, or stiffness.
+When we move our head around, looking to the right and left and up and down, the many joints, big and small, need to be able to move freely on one another.
+The several layers of muscles and tendons also need to be able to lengthen and shorten appropriately.
+Many things can create a reduction in range of motion or stiffness.
 Both muscles and joints can be the source of this stiffness.

 The biggest error I see people make when attempting to stretch any muscles, especially the neck, is not knowing or understanding what the object of the stretch is and what they are supposed to be feeling.
 When the person doesn't know what they should be feeling, where they should feel it and what to expect after the stretch the often create more problems than they are solving.
 This is easy to do in the neck because the joints are vulnerable and delicate when put in the muscle stretching positions.

-To make a very broad generalization for the neck, if I attempt to stretch to the right as in bringing my right ear to my right shoulder I should feel a gentle and broad stretching sensation on the left side of my neck.
+To make a very broad generalization for the neck, if I attempt to stretch to the right, as in bringing my right ear to my right shoulder I should feel a gentle and broad stretching sensation on the left side of my neck.

 I need to ask myself....